atlas-brown/slowpoke/INSTRUCTIONS.md

 ...
 ```

 These URLs will depict plots comparing the predicted throughput (collected by running Slowpoke) with the actual ground-truth (collected by running the application on the cluster).
 The log files can also be inspected directly, including confirming that the relative prediction error (_viz._ `Error Perc:` in the log file) is within 10% and mostly around 0-4%.
+However, it is possible that either baseline or

 <details>
  <summary>